isomerpages/moe-ngeeannsec/_sec-1-intake/Sec 1 Registration Briefing/Step 1: Enable Push Notifications for Parents Gateway (PG).md

 **If you have not registered for a PG account**, please visit [https://pg.moe.edu.sg/](https://pg.moe.edu.sg/) to learn more about the portal and its features.
 You can also visit [https://pg.moe.edu.sg/faq](https://pg.moe.edu.sg/faq) to learn how to download the app to your smartphone.
 Please note that you will need your **SingPass to register for a PG account**.
 The PG app only supports the following operating systems – Android 6.0 or later and iOS 11.0 or later.

-When you have downloaded the app and registered your account, please`u` **enable the app to push notifications to your smartphone automatically** `u`so you can access new messages in a timely manner.
+When you have downloaded the app and registered your account, please **enable the app to push notifications to your smartphone automatically** so you can access new messages in a timely manner.

 Please note that the school will need up to **3 working days to access newly-registered PG accounts**.